 After you have registered, your professional advisor from the Office of Engineering Advising will review your schedule.
-Be sure to check the Canvas Organization: WSE Academic Advising site for directions on how to get your schedule reviewed.
+Check the WSE Academic Advising Canvas course for directions on how to get your schedule reviewed.

 6. Add/Drop at Start of Semester.